GiggleLiu/ScientificComputingForPhysicists/contents/chap1/terminal.md

 to get help information related to a command, use `CTRL-C` to break a program and `CTRL-D` to exit a shell or an REPL.

-The bash grammar is well summarized in [this cheatsheet](https://devhints.io/bash).
-The following is a short list for commands that are often used.
+The following is a short list of bash commands that will be used frequently in this book.

-A cheatsheet for Bash scripting

 ```
 man     # an interface to the system reference manuals